I am running the 2018 Chicago Marathon to raise money for the American Heart Association and to honor the life of my father.

 At the time of my diagnoses I was exercising close to 20 hours a week.
 I dedicated my remaining training to remembering my Dad and thought constantly about doing everything I could do to avoid, or even reverse, the damage that has already been done to my heart.
 I also began encouraging my friends to look into their own heart history and health.

 Now, I have the opportunity to raise awareness and funds for the American Heart Association.
-In this picture of my Ironman finish I have one of my Dad's fan pins over my heart and held a skypoint thanking Dad, and God, for his/their support throughout the Ironman.
+In this picture of my Ironman finish I have a "Dave Sutter Fan" pin over my heart (Dad was a nationally recognized, Hall of Fame, square dance caller) and held a skypoint thanking Dad, and God, for his/their support throughout the Ironman.

 My next goal is to run the Chicago Marathon in October 2018 and raise money and awareness for the American Heart Association.
 You can help.
 Don't worry, I'll do all the running, all you have to do to support my goal is to make a donation to the American Heart Association.